 Our next event is called Solve This!
-Here’s a description:
+Here’s a summary:

 For this meetup, we will help each other with the challenges that we face at work.
 Here’s how it we will do this.
 You add a major challenge that you have to the list here.
 The list is anonymous.
 The challenge should be a problem that you haven’t been able to solve yourself.
 During the meetup, we will go through each of the challenges on the list and share opinions about the best solutions.

 We’re leaning away from lecture-based formats and trying to do more creative, interactive meetups.
 I help with event planning, and I’d like to adopt a model more like a club, with people who meet to interact and share (more than listen to presenters).
 However, we probably won’t get away from the presenter model entirely — the dual presenters and lightning talk events worked well and will likely be a format we repeat in the future.